AjayCSE29/Lunar-Lander-using-C-SDL2/README.md

-# Lunar-Lander-using-C-SDL2
+# Lunar-Lander-using-C++-SDL2
-Fan remake of the game Lunar Lander released in 1979 with only C++
+Remake of the game Lunar Lander released in 1979 with only C++

   <img width="424" height="736" alt="file_00000000f6c47208b921184e9eccd6f0" src="https://github.com/user-attachments/assets/c0e3c254-5036-4697-9ba5-c3657659b9aa" />

 This is the overall flow of the game logic.

 This game, as of now has three primary scenes: